Filtering

 Full-text search is a lenient search filter that is only available if the endpoint you are querying contains a name

-column.
+field.
 Wildcards should not be applied to this filter as they are ignored.

 ?_q=The Lord of the Rings